836541/shadowcloak/README.md

 [-m/--mtd=]
 if True: change from standard extensions (.pdf, .mp4...) to new random extensions.
 After the change is made, an output file will be generated containing all the old-new extensions relation so you can use it later for reverting changes.
-Let's call that file as OUTPUT.TXT in the documentation (however it generates a file with 4 letters filenames and no extension). if False: change from the new random extensions to standard (.pdf, .mp4...) extensions
+Let's call that file as OUTPUT in the documentation (however it generates a file with 4 letters filenames and no extension). if False: change from the new random extensions to standard (.pdf, .mp4...) extensions

 [-d/--directory]
 (file.txt): Input here a txt file containing the directories you want to change the files.
-Syntax is a sequence of directories which in the end of each one there's a comma (including the last)
+Syntax is simples: one directory per line and nothing more.
 Example:
+C:\Windows

+C:\Users\Admin

-C:\Users, C:\Windows\system32 , C:\Program Files,
+C:\Windows\system32
-(if --directory = None): The tool will use "C:\".

 [-s/--subdirs ]
 (if True): recursive search of files in the directories.
 For example, a recursive search in C:\ will list